 The State of Illinois is divided into 13 Planning and Service Areas (PSAs).
-There is one Area Agency on Aging (AAA) designated by the Illinois Department on Aging located within each PSA.
-In Illinois, 12 not-for-profit agencies and one unit of local government serve as Area Agencies on Aging.
+There is one Area Agency on Aging (AAA) in each PSA, designated by the Illinois Department on Aging.
+Illinois has 12 not-for-profit agencies and one unit of local government (City of Chicago) which serve as Area Agencies on Aging.
 Each AAA is responsible for planning, coordinating, and advocating for the development of a comprehensive and coordinated system of services for the elderly and their caregivers within the boundaries of the individual PSAs.
 For additional information on PSAs and AAA locations, please refer to Addendum A.

 The Illinois Department on Aging, in accordance with the Older Americans Act, has decentralized the planning process by delegating planning responsibilities to the AAAs.
-This assures that programs developed by, and services funded by, the AAA are integrated into the three-year planning cycle followed by IDoA.
+This assures that programs developed by, and services funded by the AAA are integrated into the three-year planning cycle followed by IDoA.
 This cycle begins with an assessment of the service needs of local older adults, family caregivers and relatives raising children.
 Through a process of public hearings, surveys, research and the assistance of the Area Agencies' advisory councils, these needs are ranked in order of importance and matched with available resources.

-The proposed funding distribution, budget, and other types of planning information are then incorporated into an Area Plan in each of the PSAs, following a format prepared by the Illinois Department on Aging.
-Also included in the plan is an outline of proposed Area Agency on Aging activities for the coming years.
-Following public hearings, the Area Plan is submitted to IDoA for review and approval.
-Area Agencies on Aging are permitted to amend their Area Plans annually in response to changing needs, priorities and available funding.
-Federal Older Americans Act and State Funds are allocated to the Area Agencies on Aging upon approval of the Area Plan or Area Plan annual amendments after review and approval from the Illinois Department on Aging.
+The proposed funding distribution, budget, and other types of planning information are then incorporated into a three-year Area Plan in each of the PSAs, following a format prepared by IDoA.
+Also included in the plan is an outline of proposed Area Agency on Aging activities for the coming three years.
+Following the public hearings, the Area Plan is submitted to IDoA for review and approval.
+Area Agencies on Aging are permitted to amend their Area Plans annually (during years two and three) in response to changing needs, priorities and available funding.
+Federal Older Americans Act and state funds are allocated to the Area Agencies on Aging upon review and approval by IDoA of the three-year Area Plan or Area Plan annual amendments.

 The AAAs in Illinois are not, as a rule, direct service providers.
 They grant or contract with local providers for services that address the needs which have been identified through the planning process.
-The AAAs are responsible for monitoring, evaluating, planning for services, and providing technical assistance as needed.
+The AAAs are responsible for planning for services, evaluating, providing technical assistance as needed, and reporting to IDoA.
 In addition, the AAAs function as advocates for older adults and caregivers and are the primary disseminators of information relating to aging issues within their respective PSAs.